 Statistical arbitrage strategy

-Statistical arbitrage systems comprise a set of a set of quantitatively driven trading strategies.
+Statistical arbitrage systems comprise a set of quantitatively driven trading strategies.
 These strategies to look exploit the relative price movements across thousands of financial instruments by analyzing the price differences and the price patterns.
 Investors use this strategy to generate higher-than-usual profits.

 Investors may choose to create strategies based on the time of the year.
 Many investors are aware that markets generally have better returns at the end of the year and during the warm, summer months.
 They also may be aware that September is usually a month with the lowest returns.
 In order to avoid capital loss, some financial investors and advisors may choose to sell their positions with losses towards the end of December to benefit from tax leniency.
 Plus, stock prices trend differently near the holidays and closing quarter periods.
 Investors who utilize this strategy should keep in mind that seasonality does not exist in one market, instead, only individual seasonal patterns exist.